A feat of feet

 Camino de Santiago Diary – Day 27

-A thick cloud had descended on the mountaintop, and my bobbling headlamp did little to pierce the mass of misty droplets drifting into my eyes.
-I had some previous night hiking experience but never through a dense alpine haze.
+A thick cloud had descended on the mountaintop, and my bobbling headlamp did little to pierce the haze of droplets drifting into my eyes.
+I had some previous night hiking experience but never through a dense alpine fog.
 Thankfully, the empty road out of town was easily navigable.
-I happily progressed through a handful of trail hamlets before daybreak’s light began filtering through the mist.
+I carefully progressed through a handful of trail hamlets before daybreak began filtering through the mist.

-The sun had well and truly risen by the time yesterday’s vibrantly green scenery unveiled itself.
-Galicia’s celebrated natural backdrop had returned, and, despite my scheduled increase in kilometres, I had no choice but to stop, unpack my DSLR and happy-snap the countryside below.
+The sun had well and truly risen by the time yesterday’s expanse of green scenery unveiled itself.
+Galicia’s celebrated natural backdrop had returned, and, despite my scheduled increase in kilometres, I had no choice but to stop, unpack my DSLR and happy-snap the sweeping countryside.

 Roughly 25% of pilgrims start the Camino de Santiago in Sarria.
 The city is just over 100km away from Santiago, making it the minimum distance required to receive the Compostela.

-Walking this extraordinarily long distance in one stretch seemed like a herculean effort.
-Yet, for this rangy hiker, who frequently trekked 40-50 kilometres through the highlands, glens and moors of Scotland, the jaunt was routine.
+To me, walking the day’s extraordinarily long distance felt like an enormous output.
+Yet, for this rangy hiker, who frequently trekked 40-50 kilometres through the highlands, glens and moors of Scotland, the jaunt must have seemed routine.
 The encounter was a timely reminder to avoid comparing your personal endeavours with the achievements of those around you.

 In an age of social media idealism, where heavily curated profiles scarcely show the whole picture, others’ gains can often seem unobtainable.
 Comparing your progress with previous versions of yourself is the only reliable way to gain an accurate perspective.
 If you’re actively tracking your growth and pursuing your purpose, you’re already a success.

 My legs throbbed as I arrived at my final hamlet, though I’d certainly finished previous hikes in more pain.
 I lumbered into the Albergue, released the bag from my shoulders and flopped down on the bed.
 Taking a moment to savour the relief, I reviewed my daily kilometres.
 My phone read 57 km, my guidebook confidently stated 51.9 km, while the day’s roadside markers suggested I’d covered 55 km.
-It seemed, like many of the route’s traditions, the Camino’s trail distances did not recognise one definitive record.
+Like many of the route’s legends and traditions, the Camino’s trail distances did not recognise one definitive record.
 I wasn’t bothered.
-I had trekked over 50 kilometres for the first time and could tick off my remaining foolhardy goal.
+I had trekked over 50 kilometres for the first time and could tick off my remaining goal.
 Mission accomplished.

-I celebrated my milestone by inhaling two servings of locally-made Galician stew, being invited to film three Lithuanians warble their national anthem in a field, and falling asleep in a near-empty dorm.
+I celebrated my milestone by inhaling two serves of locally-made Galician stew, drinking with three Lithuanians on their national day, and falling asleep in a near-empty dorm.
 Day 27 was inspiring, eye-opening and utterly exhausting; I would need to ease gently into Day 28.

 All the details.